Pricing Carbon |

 Finland's carbon tax represents the type of carbon pricing needed to make a substantial impact on industries in order to stabilize GHGs, as represented in the global carbon pricing chart seen above of select countries’ price of a metric ton of carbon in their ETS or carbon tax.
 Over 40 governments worldwide have mandated a price on carbon.
 Here’s another map of carbon pricing systems around the globe:

-The nine-state agreement in the U.S. northeast, the Regional Greenhouse Gas Initiative (RGGI) is another major carbon cap and trade trading pact, and is, at least partially, based on the pioneering EU program.
-These states have auctioned off carbon allowances to industries in RGGI states, and have thereby collected well over $1 billion from carbon cap and trade programs, much of which has been reinvested in energy efficiency, renewable energy, and other clean energy programs.
+These northeast states in RGGI have auctioned off carbon allowances to industries in RGGI states, and have thereby collected well over $1 billion from carbon cap and trade programs, much of which has been reinvested in energy efficiency, renewable energy, and other clean energy programs.

-Since carbon cap and trade has started in the U.S. northeast, GHG emissions have steadily dropped.
-Like the EU, this in part due to investment in clean energy technologies, but also because some companies in the U.S. northeast have switched from dirtier fossil fuels like coal to cleaner natural gas generators in power plants, or to renewable energy.
+Since carbon cap and trade started in the US northeast, GHG emissions have steadily dropped.
+Like the EU, this is in part due to investment in clean energy technologies, but also because some companies in the US northeast have switched from dirtier fossil fuels like coal to cleaner natural gas generators in power plants, or to renewable energy.

 A few current carbon cap and trade markets are:

 California cap & trade, linked with Quebec - Western Climate Initiative: